andyhutch77/oAuthTwitterWrapper/README.md

 You need to get your consumer key and secret from [https://dev.twitter.com/apps/new] (https://dev.twitter.com/apps/new).
 You can add them to the config files in each project (app.config and web.config).
 You will also have to set the screenname too.

-I will be providing example usage in the following formats:
 ## Console
+This is the simplest form of use, it just makes the call and prints to the console window.
 ## Web application
 This uses a page WebMethod to make the api call and an Ajax json request to display the tweets.
+It could however be exposed in any kind of web service.
-It makes use of jQuery and this great library [twitter-text] (https://github.com/twitter/twitter-text-js)
+It makes use of jQuery and this great library [twitter-text] (https://github.com/twitter/twitter-text-js).
 ## Mvc application
 (todo: tested just need to add to project)
 ## Umbraco razor solution